alphagov/cache-clearing-service/README.md

 # Cache Clearing Service

-A message queue consumer application which clears Fastly and Varnish caches when new content is published.
+A message queue consumer application which clears the Fastly CDN cache when new content is published.
 Messages are read from the `published_documents` exchange which carries documents published from all publishing applications.

 ## Technical documentation